-Section 7.9.
-Military Leave
+Section 7.10 Military Leaves of Absence

-The District provides appropriate military leaves of absence, benefits and reinstatement rights to members of the military consistent with the provisions of the California Military and Veterans Code and the federal Uniformed Services Employment and Reemployment Rights Act.
+The District provides appropriate military leaves of absence, benefits and reinstatement rights to members of the military consistent with the provisions of the California Military and Veterans Code. the federal Uniformed Services Employment and Reemployment Rights Act, and any other applicable law.

-7.9.2 Leave of Absence
+7.10.2 Leave of Absence